nhoffman/bioscons/README.rst

 * Rather than dealing with a mess of filenames, subsequent steps in an SCons build are expressed in terms of *file objects*
 * Steps in the pipeline are implemented using objects called "builders," which implement a system call or a python command in a in a way that consistently channels inputs into outputs
 * Provides multiple mechanisms for cleanly executing isolated steps of the workflow
-* SCons provides validation and steps without dependencies may fail
+* SCons validates files and can fail incrementally

 Alternative tools